EN-ICHI:Opening the way to the future of families and communities.

 Source: Compiled by the author.

 The first direction is the inheritance and creation of knowledge.
-We aim to build a distinguished graduate program that brings together world-class educational and research capabilities. (*1) This includes recurrent education aimed at preparing students for immediate employment in growth fields and human resource development aimed at innovation.
+This involves building an outstanding graduate school program that brings together world-class educational and research capabilities (*1).
+This includes recurrent education aimed at producing immediately employable personnel in growth fields and human resource development aimed at innovation.

-The second direction is collaboration both within and outside the university.
-Within the university, we aim to improve the quality of learning by effectively implementing a university-wide educational responsibility system.
-Domestic collaborations include a sustainable industry-academia collaborative human resource development system aimed at open innovation and a regional revitalization human resource development program created by the university in collaboration with local governments, companies, and other organizations.
-International collaborations include organizational collaboration with top overseas universities.
+The second direction is collaboration both inside and outside the university.
+Within the university, the quality of learning will be improved by making the university-wide system of responsibility for educational implementation function effectively.
+Examples of domestic collaboration include a sustainable industry-academia collaborative human resource development system for open innovation and regional revitalization human resource education programs created in collaboration with local governments and companies.
+Examples of international collaboration include systematic collaboration with top universities overseas.

-The third direction is disciplinary collaboration.
-Interdisciplinary collaborations are characterized by academic diversity, such as exploring new interdisciplinary fields and creating new industries through cross-disciplinary collaboration.
-Priority areas include projects to promote next-generation clinical education and research.
-With
+The third direction is by field.
+In the field (cross-disciplinary), the diversity of academia is characterized by seeking new interdisciplinary fields and creating new industries through collaboration that transcends domains.
+In the field (focus), there are projects that promote next-generation clinical education and research.

-these three directions in mind, let's consider the relationship between the knowledge (or power) needed both within and outside the university.
+Let's consider the relationship between the knowledge (or skills) needed inside and outside the university, keeping these three directions in mind.

 What supports professional ability

-One of the aims of the aforementioned promotional projects is to establish a university-centered organizational structure to provide students with specialized knowledge that will contribute to their future careers.
-Specialized knowledge refers to specialized knowledge that contributes to solving specific real-world problems, such as cutting-edge research, innovation, and practical knowledge required by local communities.
-This specialized knowledge supports real-world vocational skills.
-Human resource development also follows this vocational skills.
+The aforementioned promotion project aims to establish an organizational structure centered on universities in order to impart specialized knowledge to students that will be useful for their future careers.
+Specialized knowledge refers to specialized knowledge that contributes to solving problems in specific real-world situations, such as cutting-edge research, innovation, and practical work required by local communities.
+This specialized knowledge will support professional skills in the real world.
+Human resource development is also based on these professional skills.

-Figure 2 shows a diagrammatic model of the elements that enhance vocational skills and specialized knowledge.
-One of the directions of the revitalization strategy, "knowledge creation/inheritance," corresponds to "specialized knowledge (ability)" and "basic skills" in the diagram at universities.
-Specialized knowledge (ability) can be thought of as corresponding to upper-year bachelor's programs and master's and doctoral programs at graduate school, while basic skills are primarily related to lower-year bachelor's programs.
+Figure 2 shows a schematic model of the various elements that enhance professional skills and specialized knowledge.
+"Knowledge creation/transmission," one of the directions of the revitalization strategy, corresponds to "specialized knowledge (skills)" and "basic skills" in the figure at universities.
+Furthermore, specialized knowledge (skills) can be considered to correspond to the upper years of the undergraduate program and the master's and doctoral programs of graduate school, while basic skills mainly correspond to the lower years of the undergraduate program.

 Figure 2